A Method for Finding All Permutiples with a Fixed Set of Digits from a Single Known Example: Basic Notation, Definitions, and Results

-To sort through the types of new examples that arise, Holt \cite{holt_3} defines the notion permutiple {\it conjugacy.} For completeness, we state this definition here.
+To sort through the types of new examples that arise, the notion of permutiple {\it conjugacy} was defined in \cite{holt_3}.
+Again, for completeness, we state this definition here.

 \begin{definition}[\cite{holt_3}] Suppose $(d_k, d_{k-1},\ldots, d_0)_b$ is an $(n,b,\sigma)$-permutiple.
-Then, an $(n,b, \tau_1)$-permutiple, $(d_{\pi_1(k)}, d_{\pi_1(k-1)},\ldots, d_{\pi_1(0)})_b,$ and an $(n,b, \tau_2)$-permutiple, $(d_{\pi_2(k)}, d_{\pi_2(k-1)},\ldots, d_{\pi_2(0)})_b$, are said to be \textit{conjugate} if $\pi_1 \tau_1 \pi_1^{-1}=\pi_2 \tau_2 \pi_2^{-1}$. \end{definition}
+Then an $(n,b, \tau_1)$-permutiple, $(d_{\pi_1(k)}, d_{\pi_1(k-1)},\ldots, d_{\pi_1(0)})_b,$ and an $(n,b, \tau_2)$-permutiple, $(d_{\pi_2(k)}, d_{\pi_2(k-1)},\ldots, d_{\pi_2(0)})_b$, are said to be \textit{conjugate} if $\pi_1 \tau_1 \pi_1^{-1}=\pi_2 \tau_2 \pi_2^{-1}$. \end{definition}

-Conjugacy defines an equivalence relation on the collection of permutiples having digits $d_k,$ $d_{k-1},$ $\ldots,$ $d_0.$ Holt \cite{holt_3} refers to these equivalence classes as {\it conjugacy classes}.
-The common permutation of a conjugacy class, $\beta=\pi_1 \tau_1 \pi_1^{-1}=\pi_2 \tau_2 \pi_2^{-1},$ is referred to its {\it base permutation}.
-The methods of Holt \cite{holt_3} are sufficient for finding all known examples within a conjugacy class, but fall short when trying to find all conjugacy classes outside of that which contains the known example.
+Conjugacy defines an equivalence relation on the collection of permutiples having digits $d_k,$ $d_{k-1},$ $\ldots,$ $d_0.$ In \cite{holt_3}, these equivalence classes are refered to as {\it conjugacy classes}.
+The common permutation of a conjugacy class, $\beta=\pi_1 \tau_1 \pi_1^{-1}=\pi_2 \tau_2 \pi_2^{-1},$ is referred to as its {\it base permutation}.
+The methods of \cite{holt_3} are sufficient for finding all known examples within a conjugacy class, but fall short when trying to find all conjugacy classes outside of that which contains the known example.